physiozoo/mhrv/README.md

 ## Requirements
 * The Pysionet WFDB tools.
-* Matlab.
-Only tested on 2015b, but should work on any other recent versions.
+* Matlab with Signal Processing toolbox.
+Only tested on R2015b, but should work on R2014b or newer.

 ## Installation